thieunguyenhung/thieunguyenhung.github.io/resume.md

 ## 🎓 Education
 **Bachelor** in **Computer Science**<br>
 [Ton Duc Thang University](https://tdtu.edu.vn/) - Ho Chi Minh City, Viet Nam (2013 - 2017)

+## 📦 Projects

+Official projects that I have participated in as a full-time employee for companies<br>
+Please refer to [my portfolio](https://thieunguyenhung.github.io/projects) for more details